 Whether flat or rolling or 27% - there are roads in Lake Como for everything!
 There are dozens of ComoLagoBike guided road cycling routes that range from easy, medium, hard, to epic.
 Join the guides for a different route each day, or do a customized itinerary of your choosing.
 With the Bottecchia carbon fiber road bikes and their low gear ratio (typically 34x32), any climb will be doable.
 The narrow lakeside roads of Lake Como can be busy with traffic, but once you turn into the hills everything becomes quiet.
-A few of the classic ComoLagoBike routes include:
+A few of the classic ComoLagoBike routes are described below.

-1) The Onno-Ghisallo - The best way to welcome your legs to Italy is with this 35 km, 700 meter loop.
 Start with an easy flat ride from Bellagio to Onno, then a gradual climb up to Valbrona and its Ad Onore Del Ciclista fountain, in honor of local hero Fabio Casartelli.
 From Valbrona it's a beautiful ride west through the valley to Asso, where you turn back north and start the gradual climb to Magreglio and the Ghisallo chapel.
 After a visit, it's descending switchback after switchback to the front door of Il Perlo!

 Ghisallo-Muro di Sormano